 Population: 9.5 million (metro area 21.7 million)

 The huge metropolis of Cairo is the largest in the Middle East, and in Africa, and one of the largest in the world.
 Located near the Nile Delta, the origins of what is now the modern city centre of Cario date back to the first Millenium.
 It has an incredible and long history.

-Famous landmarks of the city include the Egyptian Museum, Tahrir Square and the Cairo Tower, but perhaps most famous are the Pyramids of Giza which sit 10 miles to the west of the city.
+Famous landmarks of the city include the Egyptian Museum, Tahrir Square and the Cairo Tower, but perhaps most famous are the Pyramids of Giza which sit 10 miles to the southwest of the city.

 The city is serviced by Cairo Internal Airport (CAI), and the country’s national carrier is Egypt Air.

 Learn more about visiting Egypt with Kids here and see our detailed guide to Cairo with Kids